-4.7.2.3 Verification of Acceptable Payment Record for Borrowers Impacted by a Disaster (03/18/25)11 or a Trial Period Plan, or disaster-related payment deferral and the Borrower complied with the terms of such workout option, the Servicer must not consider any payment that is 30 or more days past due in the last 12 months, or 60 or more days past due in the last 24 months that is attributable to the disaster event.
+4.7.2.3 Verification of Acceptable Payment Record for Borrowers Impacted by a Disaster (03/18/25)13

+When verifying an acceptable payment history for a Borrower that was impacted by a disaster event in which the Servicer provided either a forbearance plan, a repayment plan, or a Trial Period Plan, or disaster-related payment deferral and the Borrower complied with the terms of such workout option, the Servicer must not consider any payment that is 30 or more days past due in the last 12 months, or 60 or more days past due in the last 24 months that is attributable to the disaster event.
 This applies when reviewing the Borrower's request for termination of conventional MI based on either original or current value of the property.